 For consumer product sales, the Company has elected to treat shipping and handling as fulfillment activities, and not a separate performance obligation.
 Accordingly, the Company recognizes revenue for its single performance obligation related to product sales at the time control of the merchandise passes to the customer, which is generally at the time of shipment.
 The Company bills customers for charges for shipping and handling on certain sales and such charges are recorded as part of net revenue.
-Shipping and handling revenue for the three months ended March 31, 2018 and 2019 were less than \$0.1 million and \$0.1 million, respectively.
+For the three months ended September 30, 2018 and 2019, the Company had no shipping and handling revenue was less than \$0.1 million and \$0.1 million, respectively.